 Windows 11/10 PC locks the user account automatically after a few minutes of inactivity.
 However, if it is enabling Sleep mode instead of just locking the screen, then there are three possible ways to troubleshoot and fix this problem.

 Let’s assume that you are working on a laptop and you left your computer somewhere with kids.
 Now, if your computer goes to Sleep mode instead of locking the screen, then anyone can touch it and get access to your work.

-To fix Windows 10 enables Sleep Mode instead of locking screen issue, follow these steps-
+If Windows enables Sleep Mode instead of locking screen, follow these steps-

 - Require sign-in when PC wakes up from sleep

 - Use Registry Editor

 - Enable logon screen in Screen Saver Settings